aliyun/terraform-provider-alicloud/website/docs/r/yundun_bastionhost_instance.html.markdown

 # alicloud_yundun_bastionhost_instance

 Cloud Bastionhost instance resource ("Yundun_bastionhost" is the short term of this product).
+For information about Resource Manager Resource Directory and how to use it, see [What is Bastionhost](https://www.alibabacloud.com/help/en/doc-detail/52922.htm).

 -> **NOTE:** The endpoint of bssopenapi used only support "business.aliyuncs.com" at present.